Updated June 26, 2021

 Importance of Attorney Review

 If the board has decided to amend a rule or create a new one, you most likely will have to involve an attorney.
 Declarations and bylaws are considered legal documents, and any changes made to them must be looked over by a legal professional.
-If the amendment is too complicated or detailed, an attorney is highly recommended.
+If the amendment is too complicated or detailed, we strongly recommend consulting an attorney.
 Otherwise, it may not be necessary.
 For example, if the proposed change is small like “no reversing into your parking spot,” then the board can most likely forgo legal assistance.
 Additionally, an attorney will be able to point out any contradictions to the current declarations or bylaws as they supersede anything in the rules.
 The only instance in which you may not need an attorney, is if you are absolutely positive that your new rule is:

 - very simple